shubin-li/industry-ai-image-detection/README.md

 Detecting AI-generated product images using transfer learning and end-to-end fine-tuning.
 Industry-partnered NDA project — Dublin City University, 2026.
 > ⚠️ **GitHub may fail to render large notebooks.** View Phase 2 on [nbviewer](https://nbviewer.org/github/shubin-li/industry-ai-image-detection/blob/main/AdvMLProject_Phase2.ipynb)

 > **Note:** This project was conducted under NDA with an industry partner.
 The dataset is proprietary and cannot be shared.
-Only source code and the report are included in this repository.
+Only source code is included in this repository.
+Full project report available upon request.
 ---

 ## Background